apache/mxnet/doc/distributed_training.md

 # Distributed Training

-In this tutorial we explain how to develop distributed training programs in MXNet and how to run it on cluster.
-We will use the MXNet python binding for the former, and an AWS GPU cluster for the later.
+In this tutorial we explain how to develop distributed training programs in MXNet and how to run them on multiple machines.

 ## Background

-Finally we brief discuss how `kvstore` is implemented.
-It is based on the [parameter server](https://github.com/dmlc/ps-lite) architecture, which shows below:
+In distributed training, multiple machines work together to finish one training job.
+MXNet uses the [parameter server](https://github.com/dmlc/ps-lite), which is a distributed framework optimized for machine learning jobs.
+In this framework, there are multiple worker nodes and server nodes.
+The architecture is shown below:

 <img src=https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/multi-node/ps_arch.png width=400/>

-- Each worker first reads a data batch, next pull the weights from the servers, and then compute the gradients and push them to the servers.
-Workers serveral technologies,  such as pre-fetching, multi-threads, and filers, to reduce the I/O overhead.
+- In each iteration, a worker first reads a data batch, next **pull** the weights from the servers, and then compute the gradients and **push** them to the servers.
+Workers use several technologies, such as pre-fetching, multi-threads, and data filters, to reduce the I/O overhead.

-- A server maintains a part of the model, and updates the model using the received gradients.
-If using `dist_sync`, a server first aggregates the gradients from all workers and then performances updating.
-While if using `dist_async`, the server updates the weight immediately after gradients from any one worker are received.
+- A server maintains a part of the model, and **updates** the model using the received gradients.
+It supports multiple data consistency models, with will be explained later.

 ## How to Write a Distributed Program on MXNet

 Writing a distributed training program in MXNet is straightforward.
-It provides a key-value store named `kvstore` for synchronizing data across different devices and machines.
+It provides a key-value store named `kvstore` to hide the complexity of the parameter server.
+It provides two functions `push` and `pull`, and allows to set an `updater` for the servers.

-Assume we already have a single machine program, named `train.py`, which reads data from an image record iterator, and train a model using a symbolic network:
+Things are even simpler if our program has the following structure:

 ```python
 data  = mx.io.ImageRecordIter(...)